btimby/fulltext/README.rst

 do the right thing, using memory buffers or temp files depending on the backend.

 Custom backends
 ---------------

 To write a new backend, you need to do two things.
 First, create a python module that implements the interface that Fulltext expects.
-Second, define an environment variable that informs Fulltext where to find your module.
+Second, register the new backend against fulltext.

 .. code:: python

-    # Tell Fulltext what file extensions your backend supports.
-    EXTENSIONS = ('foo', 'bar')
+    import fulltext

     def _get_file(f, **kwargs):
         # Extract text from a file-like object.
 This should be defined when